The Shires Shopping Centre: History

 Excavations before the construction of the centre revealed multiple artifacts of Saxon occupation, including a church and graveyard dated to c.
 850 AD, and remnants of the medieval castle; the centre's name evokes this period of Anglo-Saxon England when during the Heptarchy major affairs such as justice began to be administered by meetings at shire-level.

 Most of the land occupied by the centre was used in Trowbridge's woollen milling industry between the 14th and 19th centuries.
 Centrally within it was the last operating such facility, Salter's Home Mill, which closed in 1982 and much of which is occupied by Trowbridge Museum which opened along with the centre in 1990.
 The Shires was Trowbridge's second shopping centre, after Castle Place which opened in 1973.

 The Shires was voted Wiltshire's best shopping centre for the six years to 2009 by readers of a local newspaper.

 Occupiers

-Stores at the centre include: Bonmarché, F. Hinds, Gamestation, Halifax, Iceland, Peacocks, Poundland, Sports Direct and Superdrug.
+Stores at the centre include: Bonmarché, F. Hinds, CEX, Halifax, Iceland, Peacocks, One Beyond and Superdrug.